sakshiu05/fast-way-assignment/Readme.md

         GET /coins: Retrieve all coins.

-        GET /coins/:id: Retrieve a coin by ID.
+        GET /coins/:id : Retrieve a coin by ID.

         POST /coins: Create a new coin.
+As mentioned I have added the coin gecko api via axios and stored its data into the db you can fetch this data with get api's.

 Note: Replace your-domain with the actual domain or localhost and your-port with the server port (default is 3333).